-- First Class flight from London Heathrow to Philadelphia
+- British Airways First Class flight from London Heathrow to Philadelphia

-So this was our itinerary to see the highlights of Paris & London for our Mother/Daughter trip to Europe.
-It’s much different from the ten day itinerary I planned for my niece in Paris & London, but the common thread for both is that all meltdowns can easily be solved by ice cream, especially Magnum bars!
+So this was our itinerary for Mom’s first trip to Paris & London to see the highlights on our Mother/Daughter trip to Europe.
+It’s much different from the ten day itinerary I planned for my niece’s first trip to Paris & London, but the common thread for both is that all meltdowns can easily be solved by ice cream, especially Magnum bars!

 Have you traveled with a parent?
 What did you learn about the planning and/or trip that you can share with others?